Relational databases

 • Creating several applications will be easier (ex.
 Web-appliation, Mobile-application), because we can call the same procedures

-• User priviledges: we can give priviledges to call Procedures, without any other priviledges
+• User privileges: we can give privileges to call Procedures, without any other privileges

 • Security: no risk for SQL-injection